 When is the tree dump open?

 Because of citizen requests for more open hours, the tree dump will be open two Saturdays a month beginning in April of each year.
 The tree dump, available to residents for disposal of residential yard waste, is open from April through October each year, 8 a.m. to noon the second Saturday of each month, and noon to 4 p.m. the fourth Saturday of the month.
 Commercial businesses are prohibited from using the tree dump.
-Residents will need to purchase a $5.00 annual pass at the City Clerk's office to use the tree dump.
+Residents will need to purchase a $5.00 annual pass at the front window to use the tree dump.
 Any special tree dump openings will be printed in the newspaper.

 What about leaf pickup?